Michigan Sports Betting: Best Legal Michigan Sportsbooks

 The point spread, moneyline, Over/Under (totals), props, and futures bets are among the most popular bet types in Michigan.

-Michigan generated over $15 million in tax revenue from legal sports betting in 2022.
+Michigan generated over $23 million in tax revenue from legal sports betting in 2023.

 Detroit is home to Michigan’s three commercial casinos and is the epicenter of sports betting in the state.

-Yes, DraftKings partnered with Michigan’s Bay MIlls Resort and Casino in June 2020 and has since opened both on-site and online.
+Yes, DraftKings partnered with Michigan’s Bay Mills Resort and Casino in June 2020 and has since opened both on-site and online.

 Yes, FanDuel has partnered with Michigan’s MotorCity Casino and was among the first retail sportsbooks to open its doors in March 2020.
 FanDuel now operates both retail and online sportsbooks for MotorCity Casino.

 Yes.
 BetMGM has entered into an exclusive sponsorship deal with the Detroit Lions and Detroit Red Wings.
-Additionally, PointsBet is the official sportsbook sponsor of the Detroit Tigers.